-22 fast and fluid news apps for iPhone and Android
+20 fast and fluid news apps for iPhone and Android

 The technology industry has well and truly infiltrated the publication world.
 Facebook launched Instant Articles, Google launched an open source platform for publishers with Twitter, and Apple has its own proprietary News app.
 At the same time, Flipboard, Yahoo, LinkedIn, and AOL have continued to update their respective news apps, showing there is a lot of interest in the world of news on mobile platforms.
+Flipboard’s overhaul of its app shows how these news apps can make it so much easier for you to keep up with the latest news.
 That said, below are our top picks for the best news apps, whether you’re a die-hard news junkie or merely a casual purveyor of world affairs.

 BuzzFeed

-BuzzFeed took the world by storm with its viral listicals and other fun content.
+BuzzFeed took the world by storm with its viral listicles and other fun content.
 The app consolidates everything in one place, while allowing to customize the types of articles you see to suit your tastes.
 You can also browse the menu to view quizzes, what’s trending, or news if you want to further hone your search.
 BuzzFeed also has a hard news app, which you can get here.

 Download now from:

-Note: Update: We’ve taken a second look at this list and condensed it to the best 20 mobile news apps.